chkpr/check_it/README.md

 After cloning the repository and starting Xampp and PHP, import the project database, either using PHPMyAdmin or from the terminal:

 ```
-mysql -u username -password check_it < check_it.sql
+mysql -u username -ppassword check_it < check_it.sql
 ```

 In case it generates an error ("the < operator is reserved for future use") on Windows please try this:

 ```
-Get-Content check_it.sql | mysql -u username -password check_it
+Get-Content check_it.sql | mysql -u username -ppassword check_it
 ```

 ### Step 2: Connect the database to the project